Sign in to my account

 SSD technology contrasts with hard disk drive (HDD) technology—the other major type of computer storage, which has been in place since the 1950s.
 In contrast to SSDs, HDD storage relies on spinning disks, motors, and read/write heads, using magnetism to store data on a rotating platter.

 Flash storage offers unique benefits to enterprises that are grappling with exploding data volumes and slow, unpredictable data access.
-As all-flash storage solutions become increasingly affordable relative to spinning disk, enterprises can now realize flash benefits at scale, including:
+As all-flash storage solutions become increasingly affordable relative to spinning disk storage, enterprises can now realize flash benefits at scale, including:

 • Accelerated application performance.
 This is often the first benefit that people think of when they think of flash.
-With 20x the performance of HDD technology, flash can accelerate common enterprise applications, such as Oracle Database, MS-SQL, SAP, and VDI, as well as big data analytics such as Hadoop and NoSQL databases.
+With 20x the performance of HDD technology, flash can accelerate common enterprise applications like Oracle Database, MS-SQL, SAP, and VDI, as well as big data analytics such as Hadoop and NoSQL databases.
 The speed of flash enables customers to access information faster and more effectively.
 It frees IT staff to focus more on strategic business goals and less on unplanned fire drills.
-And it empowers the business to capitalize on new opportunities, outcomes, and markets with increased productivity and faster time to market.
+It also empowers businesses to capitalize on new opportunities, outcomes, and markets with increased productivity and faster time to market.

 • Improved data center economics.
 With the development of high-density flash technologies, today’s all-flash storage solutions offer faster performance and higher capacity in a fraction of the data center footprint.
 As their data volumes continue to grow, enterprises can see significant cost savings over time from simplified management and a reduction in space, power, and cooling costs.